Patrick Rissmiller

 Patrick Rissmiller (born October 26, 1978) is an American former professional ice hockey winger who played in the National Hockey League for the San Jose Sharks, New York Rangers, Atlanta Thrashers, and the Florida Panthers.
-He joined the Anaheim Ducks as a scout for the 2022-23 season after seven years as a development coach for the New Jersey Devils.
+He joined the Anaheim Ducks as a scout for the 2022–23 season after seven years as a development coach for the New Jersey Devils.

-Early years
+Early life

 Rissmiller was born in Boston and grew up in Belmont, Massachusetts.
 He is the fourth of eight children of David and Patricia Rissmiller.
 He attended Belmont High School (where he was cut from the varsity hockey team), but transferred to Williston Northampton School.
-He completed a post-graduate year at The Hill School before attending Holy Cross.
+He completed a post-graduate year at The Hill School before attending the College of the Holy Cross.